PlugFox/SurfGear/packages/relation/README.md

 ### Optional solution

-Another option is hiding Action class from Flutter SDK.
+Another option is to hide the `Action` class from Flutter SDK.

 ```dart
 import 'package:flutter/material.dart' hide Action;
 import 'package:flutter/widgets.dart' hide Action;
 ```

-This solution provides you an ability to call `Action` class from `relation` library without any additional preffixes, but deprives you of the opportunity to reffer *Action* class from the SDK.
+This solution enables you to call `Action` class from **Relation** library without any additional preffixes but doesn't let you reffer `Action` class from the SDK.

 ```dart
 final action = Action();
 ```

-We will resolve this collision in one of the upcoming releases.
+This collision will disappear shortly with one of our upcoming releases.

 ## Usage